1963 Nobel Prize in Literature: Prize decision

 The Nobel committee of the Swedish Academy was unanimous to propose that the prize should be awarded to Giorgos Seferis.
 Seferis was one of the final three candidates for the prize along with W.H.
 Auden and Pablo Neruda (awarded in 1971).
 The permanent secretary of the Swedish Academy and chairman of the Nobel committee Anders Österling felt "that there now was an opportunity to pay a beautiful tribute to modern Hellas, a language area that so far had been waiting too long [to be] honored in this context".
 The candidacies of Samuel Beckett (awarded in 1969) and Vladimir Nabokov were dismissed by Österling arguing that neither author lived up to the Nobel prize's "ideal intentions". Österling was also hesitant to award Pablo Neruda and the long time candidate Mikhail Sholokhov for political reasons, but both of them were subsequently awarded the prize.
 Nelly Sachs was nominated for the first time by committee member Karl Ragnar Gierow.
 While the committee felt that it was too early for her candidacy, Gierow proposed that the poet should be taken into consideration and Sachs was eventually awarded the prize in 1966.

+Award ceremony speech

+At the award ceremony in Stockholm on 10 December 1963, Anders Österling, permanent secretary of the Swedish Academy, said in part: